POPULATIONS AT RISK:

 - Incidence of ESRD is greater among adults older than 65 years.

-- African Americans were nearly four times more likely to develop ESRD than whites in 2007.
-However, this disparity in ESRD incidence has narrowed from 1998 to 2005.
+- African Americans are nearly four times more likely to develop ESRD than whites.
+However, this disparity in ESRD incidence has continued to narrow.

 - Hispanics have 1.5 times the rate of kidney failure compared to non-Hispanic whites.